Cheraw

 Historical Native American tribe from the Carolinas, U.S.

-The Cheraw people, also known as the Saraw or Saura, were a Siouan-speaking tribe of Indigenous people of the Southeastern Woodlands, in the Piedmont area of North Carolina near the Sauratown Mountains, east of Pilot Mountain and north of the Yadkin River.
+The Cheraw people, also known as the Saraw or Saura, were a tribe of Indigenous people of the Southeastern Woodlands, in the Piedmont region of North Carolina near the Sauratown Mountains, east of Pilot Mountain and north of the Yadkin River.
 They lived in villages near the Catawba River.
+Their language is unattested but might have belonged to the Catawban language family.

-Their first European and African contact was with the Hernando De Soto Expedition at the site of Joara in 1540.
-The early English explorer John Lawson included them in the larger eastern-Siouan confederacy, which he called "the Esaw Nation."

-After attacks in the late 17th century and early 18th century, they moved to the southeast around the Pee Dee River, where the Cheraw name became more widely used.
-They became extinct as a tribe, although some descendants survived as remnant peoples.
+The first settler contact with the ancestors of the Cheraw was during the 1540 Hernando De Soto Expedition, in Joara.
+Later, English settler John Lawson, in his 1709 book A New Voyage to Carolina, included them as members of the Catawba Confederacy which he called "the Esaw Nation."
+After attacks in the late 17th century and early 18th century, they moved to the southeast on the Pee Dee River, where the Cheraw name became more widely used.

-Name
+They were finally adopted into the Catawba Nation after migrating to their settlement, where their language may have become the Saraw dialect of Catawba.

+Etymology

-Originally known as the Sara, they became known by the name of one of their villages, Cheraw, after the Yamasee War of 1715–17.
-They are also known as the Charáh, Charrows, Charra, Charaws, Charraws, Chara, Joara, Juada, Sara, Saraw, Saura, Suali, Sualy, Xualla, Xualae, and Xuala.
-Xuala and Xualla were Spanish and Portuguese spellings of their name.
+An early attested ethnonym was Sara, although they later became known by the name of one of their villages, Cheraw, after the Yamasee War of 1715–17.
+They are also known as the Charáh, Charrows, Charra, Charaws, Charraw, Charraws, Chara, Joara, Juada, Sara, Saraw, Saura, Suali, Sualy, Xualla, Sarrah, and Xuala.
+Xuala was Joara in Spanish.

-The name they called themselves is lost to history, but the Cherokee called them Ani-Suwa'li.
+Sara/Saraw to Charraw

+The first mention of the term "Charraw" was by Thomas Lamboll in 1716, and he exclusively uses it as a label from 1716 to 1718.
+During the same time, other documents referred to the tribe as Saraw, and Sawra.
+Afterwards, Cheraw on the Pee Dee were referred to as Charraw in colonial South Carolinian records.

+Regional placename

+The South Carolina Gazette used the term "Charraw" both to refer to the Cheraw, and to the region of the Pee Dee River they lived in, a methodology that only ended in 1775.
+The Cheraw had relocated to live among the Catawba by 1738.

+This region, which now encompasses present-day Chesterfield, Marlboro, Darlington, and parts of Lancaster counties, was known later in the 18th and 19th centuries as "The Cheraws"/"The Charraws", the "Cheraw Hills", and later the "Old Cheraws."
+The area was also known as the Cheraw District.

 Language

-The Cheraw are thought to have spoken a Siouan language, but this is unattested and therefore unclassifiable.
+The Cheraw are guessed to have spoken a Catawban language, but their language is unattested.
+Scholars Brooke M. Bauer and Blair A. Rudes write they spoke a Catawban language.

-Territory

-The DeSoto Expedition traveled through the Xuala province in 1540.
-James Mooney identified this as Cheraw territory.

-Their site Joara was in western North Carolina.
-They were later recorded as living east of present-day Asheville, North Carolina.
-In 1670, German explorer John Lederer encountered the Cheraw further east, possibly along the Yadkin River in central North Carolina.

-In 1700, the Cheraw lived along the River Dan at the Virginia border.

-By the early 18th century, the Cheraw lived in present-day Chesterfield County in northeastern South Carolina.
-This region, which now encompasses present-day Chesterfield, Marlboro, Darlington, and parts of Lancaster counties, was known later in the 18th and 19th centuries as "The Cheraws", the "Cheraw Hills", and later the "Old Cheraws."
-Their main village was on the opposite bank of the Pee Dee River of present-day Cheraw, South Carolina, close to the North Carolina border.
-Cheraw was one of the earliest inland towns which European Americans established in South Carolina.
+Rudes wrote that over time linguistic differences in the Catawba-Wateree Valley settled into the dialects of Esaw and Saraw.
+Scholar Ives Goddard wrote the Saraw and Esaw dialects of Catawba presumably descend specifically from the Cheraw and the Esaw.
+Both dialects lasted into the 20th century.